Jackrabbit Hoppy Wheat

 Dry hopping is the process of adding hops to a beer which will impart more hop flavor and aroma in your beer.

-1. At day 18 of Fermentation, you will add the remaining Packets of Citra, Apollo and Mosaic hops.
+1. At day 18 of Fermentation, you will add the remaining Packets of Citra, Columbus, and Mosaic hops.
 Using clean scissors open each packet of hops.
 Careful remove the lid from your fermenter and dump the pellet hops in.
 Quickly close the lid.

 STEP 4: Bottling & Carbonating